ecmchugh/AlgoTeach/README.md

 # AlgoTeach

-A "Quizlet for algorithm intuition" that acts as a study tool that trains you to instantly recognize which algorithmic pattern applies to a LeetCode style problem.
+A "Quizlet for algorithm understanding" that acts as a study tool that trains you to instantly recognize which algorithmic pattern applies to a LeetCode style problem.
 There is also a coding feature where AI can grade your coding based off of a problem.

 **Live demo:** [algoteach-1.onrender.com](https://algoteach-1.onrender.com)

-> *Add screenshots / a short GIF of the app in action here.*

 ---